-Students are welcome to set up a meeting with the instructor on campus is needed.
+Students are welcome to set up a meeting with the instructor on campus if needed.
 Call or email for an appointment.

-Writing assignments will be graded and returned with corrections within a week of submission.
+Writing assignments will be graded and returned with corrections within two weeks of submission.
 Other assignments will be graded on a weekly basis.
-Grades can be viewed in the online system grade book.
+Grades can be viewed in the MyTC grade book.